twbs/bootstrap/docs/layout/media-queries.md

 @media (min-width: 75em) { ... }
 {% endhighlight %}

-These media queries are available via Sass mixins:
+Since we write our source CSS in Sass, all our media queries are available via Sass mixins:

 {% highlight scss %}
 @include media-breakpoint-up(xs) { ... }
 @include media-breakpoint-up(sm) { ... }